chharvey/counterpoint/docs/reference/types.md

 ### Mapping
-Mappings are dynamic-sized unordered lists of antecedent-consequent pairs.
+Mappings are variable-sized unordered lists of antecedent-consequent pairs.
 Mappings form associations (**cases**) of values (**antecedents**) to other values (**consequents**).
 The antecedents are unique (by identity) in that each antecedent can be associated with only one consequent.
 The number of cases in a mapping is called its **count**.